DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-fiery-hands/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems*
+publication: Proceedings of the 37th Annual ACM Symposium on User Interface Software and Technology
-publication_short: CHI
+publication_short: UIST

-abstract: This paper reports on a thermal illusion called thermal masking.
-Thermal masking is a phenomenon induced by thermal referral to completely mask the original thermal sensation, providing thermal sensation only at the tactile site.
-Three experiments are conducted using thermal and vibrotactile actuators to investigate the nature of thermal masking on human arms.
-The first experiment investigates the effects of different temperatures on masking.
-The results show a higher percentage of thermal masking occurs in warm than hot or cold conditions.
-The second experiment examines how far the thermal masking can be perceived.
-The results show that masking can reach up to 24 cm from the thermal site.
-The third experiment explores the interaction space by placing the tactile actuators on the opposite side of the thermal actuator.
-The results confirm that thermal masking can reach the other side of the arm, and the performance was higher in warm conditions.
+abstract: We present a novel approach to render thermal and tactile feedback to the palm and fingertips through thermal and tactile integration.
+Our approach minimizes the obstruction of the palm and inner side of the fingers and enables virtual object manipulation while providing localized and global thermal feedback.
+By leveraging thermal actuators positioned strategically on the outer palm and back of the fingers in interplay with tactile actuators, our approach exploits thermal referral and tactile masking phenomena.
+Through a series of user studies, we validate the perception of localized thermal sensations across the palm and fingers, showcasing the ability to generate diverse thermal patterns.
+Furthermore, we demonstrate the efficacy of our approach in VR applications, replicating diverse thermal interactions with virtual objects.
+This work represents significant progress in thermal interactions within VR, offering enhanced sensory immersion at an optimal energy cost.
 # Summary.
 An optional shortened abstract.
 summary:

 tags:
-  - HCI theory, concepts and models
+  - Haptic

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: